Economic Activities in Guatemala: Primary, Secondary, Tertiary, and Quaternary

 The military is a key example of how different economic activities work together.
 In the primary sector, resources are extracted for military use.
 The secondary sector focuses on manufacturing military equipment.
 The tertiary sector provides services, while the quaternary sector involves research and development.
 Finally, the quinary sector is where high-level decisions and strategies are made for military operations.

-In Guatemala, the military expenditure for 2023 is 422.3 million US dollars, which is 0.46% of the country’s GDP.
+In Guatemala, the military expenditure for 2023 is approximately 422.3 million US dollars, which is about 0.41% of the country’s GDP.
 The active military force consists of 24,917 personnel, resulting in 6.4 active military members for every 1,000 people in the population.

 International Trade of Guatemala